lolleko/gmod-typescript/README.md

 ### Usage

-1. Drop the files from `out` into your tyeposcript project
+1. Drop the files from `out` into your typescript project
 2. modify the tsconfig, add the declaration files to your `types` or `typeRoots`

 ### Development